DaliaBasa/Active-Directory/ActiveDirectory.md

 *Example: The forest structure can be a single domain but spread among different locations, a single domain but multiple sites, they are inter-connected through the WAN.*

-A site link is the physical connection between the sites, or in other words the WAN and the devices.
+A **site link** is the physical connection between the sites, or in other words the WAN and the devices. </br>
+**Site link bridges** contain multiple site links, they allow replication through other sites rather than a direct link, this is important, because some direct links might be unreliable or with a low bandwidth.

 ### Intra-Site Replications
 Intra-site replications could be also referred to as LAN.
 Domain controllers from the same site are aware of updates in up to 15 seconds and are replicating within a minute.
 In a site with more than 3 domain controllers, replications are done in a ring topology, this ensures updates aren’t replicating indefinitely transferring the same data, each domain controller needs to either advertise or listen to a domain controller.
 A common method is to allow packets to travel in one direction, it’s called a unidirectional ring network.
 While a bidirectional ring network allows for data to move in either direction.